AMReX-Fusion/Furnace/Docs/source/mhd.rst

    why the magnetic pressure has the form :math:`\frac{1}{2} B^2` instead of :math:`\frac{1}{8\pi} B^2`.
 In effect, we are carrying our magnetic field as :math:`{\bf B}^\prime = {\bf B}/\sqrt{4\pi}`.

-   If you wish to express the magnetic field in Gauss, then you will need to multiply the value Castro carries by :math:`\sqrt{4\pi}`.
+   If you wish to express the magnetic field in Gauss, then you will need to multiply the value Furnace carries by :math:`\sqrt{4\pi}`.